Some generalizations of the DDVV and BW inequalities: DDVV-type inequality for quaternionic matrices

 For $1\leq r \leq m$, let $B_r^1=\frac12(\Psi(B_r)+\Psi(B_r)^*), B_r^2=\frac12(\Psi(B_r)-\Psi(B_r)^*)$.
 The equality holds if and only if $\sum^m_{r=1} =0$ and there exists a $(P,R)\in K(n, 2m)$ such that where for some $\lambda\geq0$,

 \item If $m=2$, then

 The equality holds if and only if $B_1=upu^*$ and $B_2=uqu^*$ for some unit column vector $u\in\mathbb{H}^n$, where $p,q\in\mathbb{H}$ are orthogonal imaginary quaternions and $\|p\|=\|q\|$. \end{enumerate} \end{thm} \begin{proof} The case (2) is implied by Theorem \ref{TqBW2}.
-We prove the case (1) as follows.
+Case (1) follows the same way as Theorem \ref{Thm-Hermitian}, but uses the fitting DDVV-type inequality with a different constant.